-2020 2019 Depreciation of right of perpetual usufruct 12 12 Interest on lease liabilities 14 Total amount recognised in the statement of comprehensive income 12 26
+2021 2020 Depreciation of right of perpetual usufruct 12 12 Interest on lease liabilities 16 - Total amount recognised in the statement of comprehensive income 28 12

 In 2020, the Company did not make any payments for the perpetual usufruct right to land, including interest on this right.
 The deferral of payment related to the epidemiological situation caused by COVID-19.
-The total outflow of cash under the lease in 2019 amounted to PLN 12 thousand.